Running your own business is hard enough without clients ghosting you when your invoice arrives.

 4) Terms of Business

 We recommend every social media marketer invests in a Terms of Business.
-Not only does it set professional boundaries from the start, but it also makes disputes easier to resolve if things do go wrong.
+Not only does it set professional boundaries from the start, but it also makes disputes easier to resolve if things go wrong.

 Your Terms of Business should include: